ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 #### When starting both the application and a script from within Visual Studio Code, crashes can happen

-* This is more a GOM internal issue.
+* This is more a ZEISS internal issue.
 When developing application code and script code at the same time from the same VSCode instance, this can happen.
 * The parallel debugging session (application and scripting) seem to be the problem.
 * Workaround: Do not start ZEISS INSPECT application via the VSCode launcher, but e.g. from a command prompt.